Aniket-git-hub/Aniket-git-hub/README.md

 - 📫 How to reach me - https://hello.letsbug.com/

 # About Me
-  I am a TY BBA.CA very keen to learn new technologies.
+  I am a TY BBA.CA. keen to learn new technologies.
 I live in Pune, India.
 <!---
 Aniket-git-hub/Aniket-git-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.